NathArcher/code-youth-intake9/README.md

 create div with border, padding, left, top, margin create a link button choose a layout from the template website and recreate it

+postioning,class names

+tr:nth child(put either a number, even or odd here) with this you can change specified rows in tables

+tr:hover

+create sticky page
+and do both tables